commerceblock/docs/source/guardnode-guide/index.rst

     ocean-cli getrequestbids $requesttxid

-Once verified fill the `bidpubkey` and `bidpubkey` arguments on the docker-compose file downloaded for the client chain under `guardnode` and start the guardnode service by:
+Once verified fill the `bidpubkey` and `bidtxid` arguments on the docker-compose file downloaded for the client chain under `guardnode` and start the guardnode service by:

 .. code-block:: bash